 - 10. If you want to exclude certain partitions from the scan then check the boxes accordingly in the section Disks or Partitions to exclude. - 11.
 Click Scan to launch the scan.
 A report is sent to UForge AppCenter which can be used for migration.
 To view the progress, go back to the Scans page. - 12.
-To view the details of a scan, click on the scan and refer to Viewing and Using a Scan.
+To view the details of a scan, click on the scan and refer to Viewing a Scan. - 13.
+To complete your migration, you will need to generate a machine image and publish it.
+Refer to Generate a Machine Image.